skurmedel/webglmat/README.md

 The teapot model I don't really know.
 The original Utah teapot dataset is kind of public domain.

-Everything signed by me is under MIT for this project.
+Everything signed by me is under the MIT license for this project.